ismail1234j/tailwind-flak-blog/README.md

 ## Setup

- 1. Setup a virtual enviroment (venv, enc. etc)
+ 1. Setup a virtual enviroment
  2. Get the packages: Flask
  3. Run init_db.py which will create the database
  4. And the app.py is where all the files are